jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_BUILD_TIMEOUT

-This should be a duration of time that controls the maximum amount of time a build can run for on the worker.
+This variable sets the maximum duration of time a build can run for on the worker before being terminated.

-The configuration is required and should be provided as a `duration` (i.e. `5s`, `10m`).
+The variable is required and should be provided as a `duration` (i.e. `5s`, `10m`).

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `30m`.